A group that a person identifies with is their “in-group”. People who do not fall within the in-group are the “out-group”.

 Football (called soccer in North America) is a sport that is notorious for having some of the most passionate fans.

-Given the intensity of passion football fans have for their clubs, the supporters of each club, irrespective of their nationality, tend to identify as one big one family, thus forming an in-group.
+Given the intensity of passionate football fans have for their clubs, the supporters of each club, irrespective of their nationality, tend to identify as one big family, thus forming an in-group.